Graduate Admissions Procedures

 We accept students into the graduate program just once a year, in early spring for a fall matriculation.

-You need to submit your application, including all supporting documentation, in time for us to receive it by January 15.
-Application decisions are typically made in late January or early February, and all of the intramural fellowships are filled by mid-February.
-However, we occasionally make offers later in the spring if it looks like yield rates are unusually low or if additional funding from the Graduate School or Arts College comes in.
+You need to submit your application, including all supporting documentation, in time for us to receive it by December 15.
+Application decisions are typically made in early February, and all of the intramural fellowships are filled by mid-February.
+However, we also keep a short waitlist and occasionally make offers later in the spring if granted permission by the Graduate School.

 You will be notified by a letter from the Director of Graduate Studies of the status of your application once all of the admissions decisions have been made.
 Because letters of admission contain legally binding information about the funding package, they need to be cleared by the Graduate School before we can send them out.
 Please be patient with us (and them)!